StreetScienceCommunity/StreetScienceCommunity.github.io/_events/2020-02-19-introduction_StreetScienceCommunity.md

   url: https://www.flickr.com/photos/134305289@N03/shares/AmKS19
 ---

-On the 19th of Februaray we introduced the [BeerDEcoded project]({% link _projects/beerdecoded.md %}) and the Street Scinenc Community to a scintific audiace.
-The aim was to increas the publicity of our project and to attracet scintist which are interesed to join the project.
-In the beginning of a galaxy workshop we gave a 15 minutes talk followed by questions of the audience.
+On the 19th of February we introduced the [BeerDEcoded project]({% link _projects/beerdecoded.md %}) and the Street Science Community to a scientific audience.
+The aim was to increase the publicity of our project and to attract scientists who are interested to join the project.
+At the beginning of a galaxy workshop we gave a 15 minutes talk followed by questions from the audience.